andrewmv/ac-control-stuff/README.md

 ![whynter_remote_sm.jpg](whynter_remote_sm.jpg)

-May be a rebranded Haier device
+May be a rebranded Haier device (update - it is not).

 Timings and byte encodings appear to be the same, but packet structure is different

-Packets being with a 8800us start pulse followed by a 4600us wait, and are 4 bytes long, but do not have a stop block.
+Packets begin with a 8800us start pulse followed by a 4600us wait, and are 4 bytes long, but do not have a stop block.

 Bytes are encoded LSB first which is the oppostite of the Insignia device